WCDA-We-Can-Do-Anything/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/CallNativeFunction/GetAchievementCount.md

 ## Return Value

-Sets `checkresult` to the number of loaded achievements.
+Sets `checkResult` to the number of loaded achievements.

 ## Example